-The university offers reasonable and appropriate measures to protect community members who are Complainants, Respondents, and witnesses, as appropriate, and to facilitate their continued access to university education programs and activities for students and work environment for employees, while maintaining the integrity of any investigation into an allegation of a Prohibited Offense.
-Upon receipt of a report of a Prohibited Offense, the university will inform the Complainant(s) and Respondent(s) of, and promptly provide access to, the following supportive, remedial and protective measures as appropriate:
+The University offers reasonable and appropriate measures to protect community members who are Complainants, Respondents, and witnesses, as appropriate, and to facilitate their continued access to University education programs and activities for students and work environment for employees, while maintaining the integrity of any investigation into an allegation of a Prohibited Offense.
+Upon receipt of a report of a Prohibited Offense, the University will inform the Complainant(s) and Respondent(s) of, and promptly provide access to, the following supportive, remedial and protective measures as appropriate:

-- options for on- and/or off-campus medical, counseling, and other related services, including access to a Sexual Assault Nurse Examiner; - options for temporary alternate housing arrangements, including immediate relocation to different university housing (students only); - options for requesting a residential hall ban (students only); - options for altering academic class schedules/obligations (students only); - options for a leave of absence, if qualifications are met; - options for altering student organization schedules/obligations; - options for altering work schedule or job assignment; - emergency removal from the university's educational program for student respondents and administrative leave from employment for employee respondents (with or without pay); - options for alternative transportation as well as a campus escort service; - options for seeking assistance from local law enforcement, including increased security and monitoring of certain areas of campus when possible and as deemed appropriate by the Title IX Coordinator; - options for seeking disciplinary action against a Respondent who is a Northeastern community member; - options for receiving a university No Contact Order; and - options for seeking a Judicial Harassment Protection Order or a Restraining Order.
+- options for on- and/or off-campus medical, counseling, and other related services, including access to a Sexual Assault Nurse Examiner; - options for temporary alternate housing arrangements, including immediate relocation to different University housing (students only); - options for requesting a residential hall ban (students only); - options for altering academic class schedules/obligations (students only); - options for a leave of absence, if qualifications are met; - options for altering student organization schedules/obligations; - options for altering work schedule or job assignment; - Emergency Removal from the University's educational program for student Respondents and administrative leave from employment for employee Respondents (with or without pay); - options for alternative transportation as well as a campus escort service; - options for seeking assistance from local law enforcement, including increased security and monitoring of certain areas of campus when possible and as deemed appropriate by the Title IX Coordinator; - options for seeking disciplinary action against a Respondent who is a University community member; - options for receiving a University No Contact order; and - options for seeking protective orders.

 The above supportive, remedial and protective measures may be temporary or permanent and are available to Complainants even if they do not wish to participate in a Title IX or criminal investigation of the alleged Prohibited Offense.
-Except under extraordinary circumstances as determined by the Title IX Coordinator, the university does not provide protective and remedial measures to Third Parties.
+Except under extraordinary circumstances as determined by the Title IX Coordinator, the University does not provide protective and remedial measures to Third Parties.